Poached Quince

 4 large or 6 small quinces

-¾-1 cup of castor sugar
+¾-1 cup of caster sugar

 1 cinnamon stick or 1 vanilla pod (vanilla sliced lengthways)

-a slice of lemon side (a cheek)
+A slice of lemon side (a cheek)

 Summary